 Dropbox is one of the top cloud storage services in the world.
 Home users rely on it to backup family files, pictures, and videos.
 Businesses use it to seamlessly and securely share data and collaborate with team members.
 But just about anyone who has used this software may have accidentally deleted a file at one point.
 It can be nerve-wracking, especially if the file is important.
 Fortunately, it’s possible to undo this mistake.
-And we’re here to teach you five proven solutions to recover Dropbox files.

 |I have recently deleted a file/folder from my Dropbox.||Recover from the Dropbox Trash Bin|